-There are 12 major chords that you can play on the piano.
+There are 12 major chords that you can play on the piano - one for each note.
 To make a major chord, you play the 1st, 3rd, and 5th notes of a major scale together.
 For example, the C major scale has the notes: C, D, E, F, G, A, B, C. So you use C E G to make the major chord.

 Keep in mind that you call one black note by 2 names, like C# and Db.
 Chords like this have the same notes but are called and written differently.
 Both ways will be written here.

-This is the original chart of the major chords I published on the site.
-I've just left it up here as it shows things slightly differently and you may find it useful.
+This is the original chart of the major chords I published here on Piano Lessons Info.
+It shows the chords in a slightly different way and you may find it useful.

 |C||C E G|